 Located at the confluence of the Sacramento and American Rivers in the Central Valley near the California Delta, Sacramento had a population of 466,488 as of the 2010 Census, which represents an increase from the 2000 city population of 407,018.
 Not counted in this total are the nearby suburban cities and unincorporated communities.
-Sitting at an elevation of 25 feet above sea level, Sacramento lays at the valley floor.
+Sitting at an elevation of 25 feet, Sacramento lays at the valley floor.
 Sacramento was incorporated as a city on February 27, 1850.
 The centerpiece of downtown is the state capitol building, which lays at the end of Capitol Mall.
 The state capitol building was constructed between 1860 and 1874.

 Interstate 5 parallels the Sacramento River as it enters the metropolitan area.
 At some points lower than the nearby riverbed, Interstate 5 snakes through a depressed section of freeway as it passes through downtown Sacramento.
 The freeway emerges on the north side to meet Interstate 80, then continues to the Sacramento International Airport, the Sacramento River Bridge, the northern Central Valley, following old U.S. 99W.
 Interstate 5 is the major north-south corridor for the movement of goods and services along the West Coast, and the traffic delays in the city of Sacramento have created some ideas of either relocating the freeway to a new alignment or creating a bypass around the city.
 Such talk is in the preliminary stages and may result in a very expensive project.

-Interstate 80 is the region's primary east-west route, following Old U.S. 40.
+Interstate 80 is the region' primary east-west route, following Old U.S. 40.
 It begins in the San Francisco Bay Area, then heads northeast into Sacramento via Vallejo, Fairfield, Vacaville, and Davis.
 Interstate 80 used to follow Business Loop I-80 into the city, but it was rerouted in the 1980s to follow old Interstate 880 around Sacramento to the north.
 Interstate 80 continues northeast into suburbia, passing through a variety of bedroom communities on its way up the hill to Donner Pass and Truckee.
 The freeway continues its cross-country journey, entering Reno as the next city of significance.

 Business Loop I-80 is the Capital City Freeway.
 It is the original route of Interstate 80 prior to the mid-1980s when it was renumbered due to substandard segments of the Elvas Freeway.
 Business Loop I-80 is hidden Interstate 305 between Interstate 80 in West Sacramento and California 99 in Sacramento, and it is hidden California 51 between California 99 and Interstate 80/California 244 (Auburn Boulevard).